kennty1/ADULT-ANALYSIS-/README.md

 ### https://ibb.co/ZRxSMrxF

 ---
-# Analtic Questions
-+ What is the total Male Adult?
-+ What is the total Female Adult?
-+ What is the camparison between Income and Age?
-+ What is the average of capital loss by education?
-+ What is the average hours per week by income
-+ What is the top 10 oldest adult in the dataset?

-# Objectives
-+ To identify key demographic and socioeconomic factors that influence an individual’s income level (whether they earn more than $50K per year).

-+ To analyze the relationship between variables such as education, age, occupation, marital status, and work hours on income distribution.

-+ To compare income levels across genders, races, and countries, highlighting patterns of inequality or imbalance.

-+ To evaluate the impact of education and work experience on earning potential and economic stability.

-+ To explore employment trends — determining which work classes and occupations are associated with higher income levels.

-+ To build a predictive model capable of classifying individuals into income categories (≤50K or >50K) based on their demographic and professional features.

-+ To provide data-driven insights and recommendations for policymakers, businesses, or individuals aiming to improve income equity and workforce planning.

 # Findings
 + Education plays a major role in income level — individuals with higher education (especially Bachelor’s degree and above) are more likely to earn above $50K annually.